hasithaa/bal.tips/content.en/docs/langlib/array/functions/iterator/index.md

 # `iterator`

+{{< example >}}

 The `iterator` function in Ballerina is used to create an iterator object for an input list.
 An iterator is an object that can be used to iterate over the members of a list value in a controlled manner.
 When the `iterator` function is called with a list as its input parameter, it returns a new iterator object that can be used to iterate over the member of the input list.

-{{< example >}}

-For example, if you have an array of colors like `[🔵,🟡,🟢,🔴]`, and you call the `iterator` function on this array using the expression `[🔵,🟡,🟢,🔴].iterator()`, the function would return a new iterator object that can be used to iterate over the members of the array.

-The `next` function of the iterator object is used to retrieve the next member of the array.
-When the `next` function is called and if the iterator has a next value, it returns a `record` value that contains a single field called `value`.
-The `value` field contains the next member of the array.
-If the iterator does not have a next value, it returns `()` instead of a record value.

-For example, if you call the next function on the iterator object returned from `[🔵,🟡,🟢,🔴].iterator()`, it would return the first member of the array, which is the color `🔵`.
-The returned `record` value would contain a single field called value, which would contain the value `🔵`.

-The color ball example is only used for illustrative purposes, let's take a look at a few real programming examples to better understand the behavior of the `iterator` function.

 ## Examples